-Reverse osmosis membranes don’t trap their impurities within their media.
-Instead, contaminants bounce back into a water chamber and are expelled down a drain during the RO filtration process.
+Reverse osmosis membranes don’t trap their impurities within the substrate.
+Instead, contaminants are expelled down the drain during the RO filtration process.

 Ultraviolet Light (UV)

-Ultraviolet light is a highly effective technique for removing bacteria, viruses and other microorganisms from a water supply.
+Ultraviolet light is a highly effective technique for destroying bacteria, viruses and other microorganisms that may exist in a water supply.

 A UV light is housed inside a UV chamber.
 When water passes into this chamber, the UV rays produced by the lamp damage the DNA of any existing microbes, killing them and making them unable to reproduce.
 As a result, microorganisms like giardia and E.Coli are no longer a threat to health if consumed in the water.

-UV filtration is most commonly used as a standalone water treatment option that can be tacked onto whole-house or under-sink water filtration systems.
+UV disinfection is most commonly used as a standalone water treatment option that can be included with whole-house or under-sink water filtration systems.

-The biggest advantage of ultraviolet water filtration is that, unlike chlorine or chloramine disinfection, UV doesn’t add harsh chemicals to the water during treatment.
+The biggest advantage of ultraviolet water disinfection is that, unlike chlorine or chloramine disinfection, UV doesn’t add harsh chemicals to the water during treatment.